Diogo Costa: 2023–Present: Club captain and individual accolades

 On 12 July, it was announced that Costa would become the new club captain following Pepe's retirement and Iván Marcano long-term injury, with new vice-captains being Cláudio Ramos and Fábio Cardoso.
 On 3 August, he captained his side in the first competitive match of the season as Porto won the 2024 Supertaça Cândido de Oliveira by defeating Sporting CP with a 4–3 victory, despite being down by three goals.
 On 29 September, in a 4–0 league win against Arouca, Costa kept his 100th career clean sheet, at age of 25, in his 161st appearance for the club.
 Despite a difficult start to the season for Porto defensively, after keeping three clean sheets in five league matches, he was named the Primeira Liga's Goalkeeper of the Month for September and October.
 He would finish the season with the most clean sheets in the league at 16, despite Porto finishing third in the Primeira Liga.
 His performances saw him being named the league's Goalkeeper of the Season, and saw Costa being included in the season's best XI.

+During the final days of the 2025 summer transfer window, Aston Villa considered signing Costa as a potential replacement of Emiliano Martínez.
+Despite Costa not being keen on the move, the transfer collapsed due Martínez remaining at Villa, after failing to secure a move to Manchester United.
+On 23 December, Costa extended his contract with Porto until June 2030, which saw his release clause decrease to €60 million.

+On 2 May 2026, Costa guided Porto to the league title — his third with the club — keeping a clean sheet in a 1–0 win against Alverca, bringing his tally to 26 clean sheets for the campaign.
+That clean sheet broke the club record for the most clean sheets in a single season in the 21st century — which was previously set at 25, by both Sergei Ovchinnikov in the 2000–01 season and Helton in the 2012–13 season.
+On 16 May, he broke the record for the most clean sheets in a Primeira Liga season with 21, after a 1–0 home win over Santa Clara in Porto's last league match of the season.
+He also extended the club's record of 27 clean sheets in all competitions and kept the most clean sheets of any goalkeeper in a Primeira Liga season for the third consecutive season.
+This led to him being named the league's Goalkeeper of the Year and best XI for the second consecutive season.